China's 4 Great New Inventions

-As everyone knows, the Four Great Chinese Inventions in ancient times (printing, paper making, the compass and gunpowder) were among the most important technological advances at that time.
+As everyone knows, the Four Great Chinese Inventions in ancient times (printing, paper making, the compass, and gunpowder) were among the most important technological advances at that time.
 But things have been changing nowadays.
-The four great new inventions of China in modern times are Alipay, high-speed train, online shopping, and bike sharing.
-Quick check how they make people’s life easier and simpler.
+The four great new inventions of China in modern times are Alipay, high-speed train, online shopping, and bike-sharing.
+Quick check how they make people’s lives easier and simpler.

 Although the technologies of these new inventions did not originate in China and were first devised decades ago, China has outpaced other countries in its widespread adoption and adaptation of all of the four technologies.

 China is demonstrating its prominence in the industrial and technological revolution via these new inventions.
 Foreign tourists find that these new inventions pervade the country.
 As you make your travel plans, keep in mind the four things China does better than anywhere else:

 Alipay (China’s version of PayPal) is a payment app with many practical and convenient functions, and it is the first third-party payment platform.
 There are more than 270 million active users of Alipay’s digital wallet, Alipay Wallet.